developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 exhaustive:

-- You can use one identity provider for all your services and not creating multiple accounts for each service in each environment.
+- You can use one identity provider for all your services and not creating multiple accounts for each service in every environment.
 - You never have to store long-lived credentials and take the overhead of rotating them (1).
 { .annotate }